everest-linux/glacier/README.md

 # Latest News

 6/10/22 > ARM packages may be available soon.
-In the event you wish to install Everest on an ARM device, update `/etc/glacier.conf` accordingly, changing `glacier-pkgs` to `glacier-arm-pkgs`.
+In the event you wish to install Everest on an ARM device, update `/etc/glacier.conf` accordingly, changing `glacier-pkgs` to `glacier-arm-pkgs`. x86 packages will be designated as `amd64`, and ARM packages will be designated as `aarch64`

 6/8/22 > Basic package integrity checking.
 2.1